nicklockwood/GLView/README.md

 Premultiplied Alpha
 ---------------------

 Images with an alpha channel can be generated with either straight or premultiplied alpha.
 Typically on iOS, images use premultiplied alpha because it is more efficient for rendering.
-PNG images added to your Xcode project will be automatically converted to use premultiplied alpha, so GLImage assumes premultiplied alpha when loading PNG images.
+PNG images added to your Xcode project will be automatically converted to use premultiplied alpha, so GLImage assumes premultiplied alpha when loading images.

-Oddly, the texturetool that Apples ships with Xcode for creating compressed PVR images generates straight alpha, so GLImage assumes straight alpha for PVR images.

-Straight alpha can result in a one-pixel black or white halo around the opaque parts of the image when rendered (you can see slight white halos in the PVR images in the GLImage demo), so it's recommended that you use premultiplied alpha with PVR images, however to generate PVR images with premultiplied alpha you'll need to use another tool such as TexturePacker or Zwoptex to generate your PVRs.
+When using PVR images, straight alpha can result in a one-pixel black or white halo around the opaque parts of the image when rendered (you can see slight white halos in the PVR images in the GLImage demo), so it's recommended that you use premultiplied alpha with PVR images, which can be achieved using the PVRTexTool by adding the -p flag (this is already included in the examples above).

-There's no way to automatically detect the type of alpha when loading a PVR image, so even if you have generated your PVRs with premultiplied alpha, GLImage will still assume they are straight multiplied.
-To correct this call `imageWithPremultipliedAlpha:` on the image after loading it to create a copy that will treat the image as having premultiplied alpha instead (or vice versa).
+At present, there's no way to automatically detect the type of alpha when loading a PVR image, so if you have generated your PVRs with straight alpha, GLImage will still assume they are premultiplied, which will make them look even worse when they are displayed.
+To correct this, call `[image imageWithPremultipliedAlpha:NO]` on the image after loading it to create a copy that will treat the image as having straight alpha instead.

-The Cocos2D Plist file format supported by GLImageMap includes metadata indicating whether the texture file has premultiplied alpha, so no further work is needed when loading sprite sheets with GLImageMap.
+The Cocos2D Plist file format supported by GLImageMap includes metadata indicating whether the texture file has premultiplied alpha or not, so no further work is needed when loading sprite sheets with GLImageMap.